pedrobergamini/WorldCamps/README.md

 WorldCamps is a FullStack application with studying purposes.
-(It's not a real company)# world-camps
+(It's not a real company) Will be updated in the future with more features